Check out the ultimate guide to 16 return-to-work programs in India for women

 This week we are celebrating Raksha Bandhan or rakhi.
 There are tons of companies selling fancy gifts which look very tempting.
-Television, radio and internet are swamped with advertisements – selling that perfect Raksha Bandhan gift for your sister.
+Television, radio, and internet are swamped with advertisements – selling the ‘perfect’ rakhi gifts for your sister.

 But wait!
 Before you open your wallet, think of making it extra special for your sister this year.
 Why not gift her something unique and thoughtful?

-We’ve compiled a list of rakhi gifts which are both thoughtful and easy of pocket.
+We’ve compiled a list of rakhi gifts which are both thoughtful and easy to pocket.
 These will stand out and show that you care about her.